 Academic Program Credit Limit

-Master of Arts [Biblical Studies] 6 credits
+Graduate Certificates 3 credits

-Master of Arts in Counseling 6 credits
+Master of Arts 6 credits

-Psychology

 Master of Divinity 9 credits

 Discontinuation

 Students who fail to maintain continual enrollment for two consecutive fall and spring semesters will result in discontinuation (see Non-Enrollment).
 Discontinued students are no longer active students, will not be permitted to enroll in courses in any venue, and will not have access to their student account.
 Students not on probation may also voluntarily discontinue their studies at Moody by submitting the Discontinuation form to the Office of Academic Records.
 Students who desire to return to Moody must apply for readmission through the Office of Admissions.